Halo-Lab/eleventy-packages/packages/eleventy-plugin-styles/README.md

 };
 ```

+By default, the plugin is disabled, but if you provide options (or an empty object `{}`), the plugin will be applied to the styles.

 > Avoid overriding `content` property and `css`, because they are used internally and that may cause unexpected results.

+> Note: If multiple pages in your project can reference the same style, when applying `purgeCSS`, it will remove styles that are not used on the pages (depending on the order of page compilation).

 ### cssnanoOptions